-- If you only use one bus operator (e.g. First Bus, or Arriva), you are likely to be best to explore the range of operator specific tickets they offer (including weekly, monthly or annual passes).
+- If you only use one bus operator (e.g. First Bus, or Arriva), you are likely to be best to explore the range of operator specific tickets they offer (including weekly, monthly, annual or flexible passes).
 Visit their website for further details;

 Travelling By Bus and Train?

 Check out the bus and rail MCard offered by Metro.
 These passes can be used on any bus within West Yorkshire, but can also be used to travel on trains.
 Simply choose which rail travel zone you need a pass for, and enjoy the flexibility of switching between trains and buses as often as you like.

 If your regular train journey is within West Yorkshire, it could still pay to buy an MCard.
 You may not use the bus element of the pass, but that doesn’t mean you won’t save on the train journeys alone.

 It is also possible to buy rail season tickets if you undertake a regular journey between the same two stations.
 National Rail provide an easy to use Season Ticket Calculator to help you work out how much a ticket would cost, and how much you could save.